 Table 2.
 Raw advance (positive)/retreat (negative) for all timesteps for all individual glaciers as numbered in Figure 1.
 All quantities are in metres per year.
 Missing values indicate that imagery of the glacier is not present in one of the two datasets used for that timestep.
-Estimated errors for glacier change for each time step is: 1930-1966: $\pm 0.7 \,\mathrm{m\,a^{-1}}$, 1966-1985: $\pm 1.6 \,\mathrm{m\,a^{-1}}$; 1985-1995: $\pm 3.9 \,\mathrm{m\,a^{-1}}$; 1995-2005: $\pm 3.7 \,\mathrm{m\,a^{-1}}$; 1995-2015: $\pm 3.7 \,\mathrm{m\,a^{-1}}$; 1995-2015: 1995-2 while retreat was experienced by others.
-Moving beyond 1995, as with the northern region the retreat of most glaciers resumed at an increased rate in the most recent period (2015-2019).

-300 retreat and at an accelerated rate as compared to previous time periods.
+Estimated errors for glacier change for each time step is: 1930-1966: $\pm 0.7 \text{ m a}^{-1}$ , 1966-1985: $\pm 1.6 \text{ m a}^{-1}$ ; 1985-1995: $\pm 3.9 \text{ m a}^{-1}$ ; 1995-2005: $\pm 3.7 \text{ m a}^{-1}$ ; 2005-2015: $\pm 2.7 \text{ m a}^{-1}$ ; 2015-2019: $\pm 6.8 \text{ m a}^{-1}$ retreat and at an accelerated rate as compared to previous time periods.
 Just two outlets (Figure 4) showed small amounts of advance.

 In the southern region (Figure 5), there are fewer glaciers to consider.
 Indeed we do not have any data for the period 1930-1985.
-It is also important to note that we do not have data for the 1960s for this region and so parts A and B of Figure 5 are blank.
-As with the northern region, the 1985-1995 timestep was one in which advance of some glacier termini also took place,
+It is also important to note that we do not have data for the 1960s for this region and so parts A and B of Figure 5 are 305 blank.
+As with the northern region, the 1985-1995 timestep was one in which advance of some glacier termini also took place, while retreat was experienced by others.
+Moving beyond 1995, as with the northern region the retreat of most glaciers resumed at an increased rate in the most recent period (2015-2019).

 In Figure 6, we divide the glaciers in our study regions according to type, and use box plots to visualise the range of variation in response of different glaciers.
-These plots reveal that there is substantial variability between individual glaciers, which is not unexpected due to the complexity of individual glacier response.
-We can identify a general trend from retreat during the early parts of our study period through to slight advance in the middle part of our study and then increasing rates of retreat in more recent decades.
+These plots reveal that there is substantial variability between individual glaciers, which is

+- not unexpected due to the complexity of individual glacier response.
+We can identify a general trend from retreat during the 310 early parts of our study period through to slight advance in the middle part of our study and then increasing rates of retreat in more recent decades.
 The marine terminating glaciers appear to be more dynamic, showing greater diversity of change between individual glaciers than land-terminating glaciers.
 However, both types of glacier show the same overall pattern, as described above.
 Taking ice-sheet outlets as a whole, we see that period of 1960s-1990s is one characterised by advance.
-Both before this period and since, retreat has been more dominant.
+Both before - this period and since, retreat has been more dominant.
 In particular, more retreat is apparent since the turn of the 21st century.
-Local glaciers meanwhile, have displayed retreat throughout (with possible equilibrium in the 1990s) and perhaps a slight trend towards increasing rate of retreat in more recent years.
+315 Local glaciers meanwhile, have displayed retreat throughout (with possible equilibrium in the 1990s) and perhaps a slight trend towards increasing rate of retreat in more recent years.
 Notably, land-terminating glaciers and local GICs that are peripheral to the GrIS (which also tend to terminate on land) show much less variability (i.e. shorter whiskers in the box plots).
 This may indicate a more consistent response to climatic drivers of change.